Hamish Walker: Member of parliament

 On 2 July 2020, Walker again attracted media attention when he issued a press release criticising the Labour-led coalition government for not consulting residents of Dunedin, Queenstown, and Invercargill about hosting quarantine facilities for 11,000 returnees from India, Pakistan and South Korea.
 Walker's remarks were criticised as racist by Minister of Housing Megan Woods for singling out returnees from those countries.
 Walker defended his remarks, asserting that charges of racism were an attempt to deflect from the Government's failings.
 Prime Minister Jacinda Ardern criticised Walker's remarks as inappropriate while Mayor of Dunedin Aaron Hawkins described Walker's remarks as "dog whistling."
 On 3 July 2020, Walker was reprimanded by National Party leader Todd Muller, who expressed disappointment and concern about his press statement.
 According to Stuff, Walker's statements had not been approved by the National Party's leadership.

 On 7 July 2020 Walker admitted leaking sensitive medical information (private patient details) to media outlets about COVID-19 patients and was stripped of his portfolios.
 That same day, former National Party president Michelle Boag admitted passing COVID-19 patient details to Walker and resigned from her position as chief executive of the Auckland Rescue Helicopter Trust.
 On 8 July, National leader Todd Muller told the media that he had written to the party board asking them to remove Walker from the party.
 That same day Walker announced that he would not be standing for re-election in the Southland electorate during the 2020 New Zealand general election.

 On 30 July 2020, a report published by former solicitor general Michael Heron, QC, concluded Walker was responsible for the unauthorised disclosure of sensitive information, his motivations were political and his actions were not justified or reasonable.

 Post-political career

 Following his retirement from politics, Walker found work as a real estate salesman at the Harcourts real estate company in Queenstown.
-Walker has since finished working at Harcourts and has launched a new real estate company in Queenstown called Premium Real Estate Queenstown.
+Walker later finished working at Harcourts and launched a new real estate company in Queenstown called Premium Real Estate Queenstown, which has since closed down.